hoe94/ML-Olympaid/README.md

 - Objective
   * To help company to capture the fraud transactions
-  * Build the ML model to implement the fraud detection
-  * To enhance the probabiltiy of detect the fraud transactions
-  * To tackle the imbalanced dataset
+  * To take action immediately on fraud transactions, and reduce the customer lost.

 - Observation
   * The training data contains 227,845 rows data & 28 columns